 Kare wa zenryoku o tsukushita

 He tried his best.

-To finish and complement this article, we will leave a video lesson from Sensei Luiz Rafael along with phrases for you to study:
+To finish and complement this article, we will leave a video class by Sensei Luiz Rafael along with phrases for you to study:

 SENTENCES OF THIS CLASS